An Unsupervised Algorithm For Learning Lie Group Transformations: Experimental Results

-To demonstrate the effectiveness of the learned transformations at capturing the interframe changes in natural video, the PSNR of the image reconstruction for 1 000 $17 \times 17$ 2 time-step video patches was compared for all of the learned transformation models, as well as to standard motion compensation reconstructions.
+To demonstrate the effectiveness of the learned transformations at capturing the interframe changes in natural video, the PSNR of the image reconstruction for 1,000 pairs of $17 \times 17$ image patches extracted from consecutive frames was compared for all of the learned transformation models, as well as to standard motion compensation reconstructions.
 The models compared were as follows: \begin{enumerate} \item No transformation.
-Frame $x^{(t)}$ is compared to frame $x^{(t+1)}$ without any transformation. \item Full pixel motion compensation.
-The central $9 \times 9$ region of $x^{(t+1)}$ is compared to the best matching $9 \times 9$ region in $x^{(t)}$ with full pixel resolution. \item Quarter pixel motion compensation with bilinear interpolation.
-The central $9 \times 9$ region of $x^{(t+1)}$ is compared to the best matching $9 \times 9$ region in $x^{(t)}$ with quarter pixel resolution. \item Continuous translation without sigma.
-Only vertical and horizontal translation operators are used in the model, but they are allowed to perform subpixel translations. \item Continuous translation with sigma.
+Frame $\mb x^{(t)}$ is compared to frame $\mb x^{(t+1)}$ without any transformation. \item Full pixel motion compensation.
+The central $9 \times 9$ region of $\mb x^{(t+1)}$ is compared to the best matching $9 \times 9$ region in $\mb x^{(t)}$ with full pixel resolution. \item Quarter pixel motion compensation with bilinear interpolation.
+The central $9 \times 9$ region of $\mb x^{(t+1)}$ is compared to the best matching $9 \times 9$ region in $\mb x^{(t)}$ with quarter pixel resolution. \item Continuous translation without smoothing.
+Only vertical and horizontal translation operators are used in the model, but they are allowed to perform subpixel translations. \item Continuous translation.
 Vertical and horizontal translation operators are used in the model, and in addition adaptive smoothing is used. \item Continuous translation plus learned operators.
 Additional transformation operators are randomly initialized and learned in an unsupervised fashion. \item 15 learned transformation operators.
 Fifteen operators are randomly initialized and learned in an unsupervised fashion.
 No operators are hard coded to translation. \end{enumerate}